rtpavlovsk21/AndroidPrework/README.md

+# PRE-WORK - ToDo

+ToDo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

+Submitted by: Ryan Pavlovsky

+Time spent: 7 hrs total including installation.

+## User Stories

 This is the first revision of the project submission for the Android Bootcamp.
 The app below meets the requirements of the basic app.
 - [x] Add/Remove Items
 - [x] Edit